yungshenglu/tensorflow-practice/src/practice/p3/README.md

     # Make sure your current directory is in this folder
     $ python3 main.py
     ```
-2. If succeed, you may get the following result (the result is not unique)
+2. If succeed, you will get the following result
     ```bash
     1
     2